Erma (webtoon): Pilot (2017)

-On November 27, 2015, Brandon Santiago confirmed that an animation based on Erma was in development for after the release of Erma #2 via his Tumblr page.
-On October 2, 2017, Santiago revealed that he had a "secret" project in development in addition to Erma #3, which he cited as the reason "there [wouldn’t] be as many Halloween strips this month as last year".
-On October 30, 2017, Erma – Animated Short Film was uploaded to YouTube by Santiago, with a notification on Tapas describing the film as "a surprise for all of you", referring to fans of the Erma series.
+An animation based on Erma was in development since 2015 after the release of Erma #2 via Brandon's Tumblr page.
+Santiago revealed that he had a "secret" project in development in addition to Erma #3 in October 2017, which he cited as the reason "there [wouldn't] be as many Halloween strips this month as last year".
+Erma – Animated Short Film was uploaded to YouTube that month by Santiago, with a notification on Tapas describing the film as "a surprise for all of you", referring to fans of the Erma series.
 The film was produced by Outcast Studios, and has received a positive reception.
 The film is set prior to the first Erma strip, detailing how Erma's teacher Ms. Bierly met Erma.
 The short partially adapts "Coming Soon", a stand-alone comic released to Santiago's DeviantArt and Tumblr pages to announce the development of an ongoing Erma series prior to the series' original launch.

+Web series (2024–present)

-Video game (2021)
+Video game (2025)

-On August 11, 2016, Santiago designed and released a videogame based on the Erma as a series of levels through Super Mario Maker, a game creation system developed and published by Nintendo for the Wii U and Nintendo 3DS.
-The game, titled Erma’s Well of Horror, contains several images of Erma composed of darkness and clouds, and has a completion rate of 4.94%.
+In August 2016, Santiago designed and released a videogame based on the Erma as a series of levels through Super Mario Maker, a game creation system developed and published by Nintendo for the Wii U and Nintendo 3DS.
+The game, titled Erma's Well of Horror, contains several images of Erma composed of darkness and clouds, and has a completion rate of 4.94%.
 Promotional art for the game features Mario encountering Erma as he's about to enter a Warp Pipe, shocked by her appearance.
 Santiago has stated that the game was specifically designed for readers of the Erma webcomic, as compensation for a temporary delay in the release of the following strip that existed at the time.
-An updated version of Erma’s Well of Horror was later released to Super Mario Maker 2 upon its release in 2019.
-In March 2019, point-and-click adventure game Erma: The Game was announced to be in development for iOS and Mac, following Erma as she searches her neighborhood of Blairwood for her science project gone awry, with an Indiegogo campaign to fund the game's development raising €24,550 for a December 2021 release.
+An updated version of Erma's Well of Horror was later released to Super Mario Maker 2 upon its release in 2019.
+A point-and-click adventure game, Erma: The Game, intended for release on iOS and Mac devices, had begun development by March 2019, and is still in development as of January 2025.
+The game follows Erma as she searches her neighborhood of Blairwood and her science project goes awry.